editeodoro/Bbarolo/docs/source/installing.rst

 Pre-compiled binaries
 =====================

-Pre-compiled executable files for the GUI are available `at this page <http://editeodoro.github.io/Bbarolo/downloads/binaries/>`_.
+Pre-compiled executable files for the GUI and the command line utility are available `at this page <http://editeodoro.github.io/Bbarolo/downloads/binaries/>`_.
 Binaries are for Linux x86_64 and Mac OS X (> 10.6).

-The command line executable (``BBarolo``) is also included in these binary packages and can be found at:
+The command line executable (``BBarolo``) is also included in the GUI binary packages and can be found at:

 * **Linux**: same directory of BBaroloGUI
 * **MacOS**: BBaroloGUI.app/Contents/MacOS/BBarolo